-Surname: Forename: Post applied for: Date: NI Number: Teacher Ref No. If applicable Date of QTS: If applicable expect all staff to sha references will be so ol is committed to safeguardin are this commitment.
-For this p ought, and successful candida necks with statutory bodies. ost, pre-employment checks w ill be ca arried out, Do you have any unspent conditional cautions or convictions?
-Yes □ No □ No □ Do you have any spent adult cautions (simple or conditional), or spent convictions, which are not 'protected' as defined by the Rehabilitation of Offenders Act 1974 (Exceptions) Order 1975 (as amended )?
-Yes □ No □ Do you have any criminal convictions or relevant service discipline convictions received within the Armed Forces Justice System (e.g., through Summary Hearing or Court Martial) where it would be considered an equivalent offence in England and Wales?
-No □ Have you ever been barred from working with Children or disqualified from working in Childcare?
-Yes □ No □ Are you subject to any sanctions in the EEA?
-Yes I No □ Teaching Posts Only: Are you or have you ever been prohibited from teaching or sanctioned by the GTCE?
-Yes No N/A Management Posts Only: Have you been prohibited from the management of an independent school (s128)?
-Yes No □ N/A If you have answere ed YES to any of the question ns above, please pro vide full details S. Please complete and sign the declaration below: I declare that all the information I have provided in this disclosure is full and correct at the time of application and that I have not omitted anything that could be relevant to the appointment of someone who will work with children.
+Appendix 2 cont.
+Surname: Forename: Post applied for: Date: NI Number: Teacher Ref No. If applicable Date of QTS: If applicable [INSERT SETTING/EMPLOYER NAME] is committed to safeguarding and promoting the welfare of children and we expect all staff to share this commitment.
+For this post, pre-employment checks will be carried out, references will be sought, and successful candidates will be subject to an enhanced DBS check and other relevant checks with statutory bodies.
+Do you have any unspent conditional cautions or convictions?
+Yes □ No □ Do you have any spent adult cautions (simple or conditional), or spent Yes □ No □ convictions, which are not 'protected' as defined by the Rehabilitation of Offenders Act 1974 (Exceptions) Order 1975 (as amended)?
+Do you have any criminal convictions or relevant service discipline Yes □ No □ convictions received within the Armed Forces Justice System (e.g., through Summary Hearing or Court Martial) where it would be considered an equivalent offence in England and Wales?
+Have you ever been barred from working with Children or disqualified Yes □ No □ from working in Childcare?
+Are you subject to any sanctions in the EEA?
+Yes □ No □ Teaching Posts Only: Are you or have you ever been prohibited from Yes N/A No teaching or sanctioned by the GTCE?
+Management Posts Only: Have you been prohibited from the Yes N/A No management of an independent school (s128)?
+If you have answered YES to any of the questions above please provide full details; Please complete and sign the declaration below: I declare that all the information I have provided in this disclosure is full and correct at the time of application and that I have not omitted anything that could be relevant to the appointment of someone who will work with children.
 I understand that the recruitment panel may be made aware of any relevant information that I have disclosed in order to discuss the matter(s) with me as part of the recruitment process and that, if my application is successful, a risk assessment of the disclosed information will be held securely on my personnel file.
 DECLARATION I declare that the information provided on this form is correct.
-I understand that the declaration of a criminal record will not necessarily prevent me from being offered this role at Tanners Wood School however failure to disclose may result in an offer of employment being withdrawn.
-Signed: Date:
+I understand that the declaration of a criminal record will not necessarily prevent me from being offered this role at [Insert setting/employer name] however failure to disclose may result in an offer of employment being withdrawn.